 On June 8, 2011, EchoStar Corporation ("EchoStar") completed the acquisition ("Hughes Acquisition") of Hughes Communications, Inc. and its subsidiaries ("Hughes Communications"), pursuant to an agreement and plan of merger by and between EchoStar, certain of its subsidiaries, including EchoStar Satellite Services L.L.C., and Hughes Communications, Inc. Hughes Communications is the global leader in broadband satellite technologies and services and a leading provider of managed network services.
 Together with Hughes Communications, we have an extensive fleet of owned and leased satellites, experienced personnel and communications facilities around the world.
-The Hughes Acquisition significantly expands our ability to provide new video products and solutions.
 For information about the risks related to the Hughes Acquisition, please see Item 1A.
 "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2011.